 The Revised Plan further reduces the density of the proposed project Population density depends on both dwelling unit density and household size.
 Given a certain dwelling unit density, the population density will be lower with small households.
-The combination of the proposed senior development with 1.5 persons per household, 12 less units; less vehicle trip ends; less wastewater and solid waste generation will result in a decrease in land use intensity on the site when compared with the Prior Plan.
+The combination of the proposed senior development with 1.5 persons per household, 12 less units; less vehicle trip ends; less wastewater and solid waste generation will result in a decrease in land use intensity on the site.

-The Revised Plan and the Prior Plan involve the same basic subdivision components, as well as the same level of conformance to applicable Town zoning requirements for this district.
-The Overall Plan reflects the project's proposed modifications to the Town's R-40 zoning district requirements.
+As the Revised Plan and the Prior Plan involve the same basic subdivision components, as well as the same level of conformance to applicable Town zoning requirements for this district.
+The